 Want to know they’re really trusted by the consumer?

 They have a customer base ranging over 30,000.
 Awesome, right?
 That’s a sign of trust.
 It’s a reputation they have built the hard way, by providing customers with great CB products for a long time with high consistency in quality.

 Want to try them out?
 Start with their Midland 18-2442.
 This antenna is center-loaded and the whip is made of stainless steel.

-Founded in 1962 and based in Phoenix, Arizona, Firestik is a veteran CB radio manufacturer that presents you with some of the best CB radios and CB radio accessories in the market.
+Founded in 1962 and based in Phoenix, Arizona, Firestik is a veteran CB radio manufacturer that presents you with top-quality CB radios accessories in the market.

 Over its long life, this company has ventured into many personal communication devices, including SWR meters, RF filters, amplifiers, and more.
 It is in the 70s that the firm shifted all its focus into engineering game-changing antennas.